Fort Drane, Florida

 Colonel Duncan Lamont Clinch

 Fort Drane, Florida, was established in Marion County during the Second Seminole War in 1835 by Captain Gustavus S. Drane, 2nd U.S. Artillery.
 Built on the 3,000-acre sugar plantation of Colonel Duncan Lamont Clinch, the post was first known as Auld Lang Syne.
-The fort was a 150-yard by 80-yard palisaded enclosure with blockhouses in the northern and eastern angles.
+The fort was a 150-yard-by-80-yard palisaded enclosure with blockhouses at the northern and eastern angles.
 The blockhouses were armed with cannons and some 300 loopholes for riflemen.
 The plantation house served as officers’ quarters, and the rest of the command was in tents.
-The post was later renamed for Drane after the captain.
+The post was later renamed for Drane, after the captain.

 Also See: